agarwalrohan189/Heartbeat-Classification/README.md

 # Heartbeat-Classification

-A CNN model based on classification of heartbeats into different pre-defined classes made as a group project with help from kaggle.
+A CNN model based on classification of heartbeats into different pre-defined classes made as a group project with help from Arrhythmia detection model on kaggle.
 The dataset used to train was MIT-BIH Database, downloaded from physionet.
 Contains ECG signals, already filtered and annotated with either of the 5 heartbeats.
 Developed a 5 layerd convolution neural network model.
 Achieved an accuracy of greater than 90 % on most ecg signals.
 Modules used: SciKit, Matplotlib, numpy, panda.